ai-one-tech/aione-monihub/apps/frontend/README.md

 ## Sponsoring this project ❤️

 If you find this project helpful or use this in your own work, consider [sponsoring me](https://github.com/sponsors/satnaing) to support development and maintenance.
 You can [buy me a coffee](https://buymeacoffee.com/satnaing) as well.
-Don’t worry, every penny helps.
+Don't worry, every penny helps.
 Thank you! 🙏

 For questions or sponsorship inquiries, feel free to reach out at [contact@satnaing.dev](mailto:contact@satnaing.dev).